Audi Q7 hybrid review

 |Plug-in hybrid||28-29 miles||105-109mpg||58-67g/km|

-In recent times, Audi has been on something of a plug-in hybrid mission – with the Q7 TFSI e being one of the German carmaker’s latest electrified models to reach the UK market.
-Others include plug-in versions of the A7 four-door coupe, the A8 flagship limousine and the Q5 SUV, which is the Q7’s smaller sibling.
-The big Q7 actually comes with a larger battery pack than its hybrid stablemates.
+In recent times, Audi has been on something of a plug-in hybrid mission – with the Q7 TFSI e being one of the German carmaker’s largest electrified models.
+Others include plug-in versions of the A7 four-door coupe, the A8 limousine and Q5 SUV, which is the Q7’s smaller sibling.
+The big Q7 originally came with a larger battery pack than some of its hybrid stablemates, but in early 2021 the other models got a battery upgrade to bring them into line.

 Ignoring the TFSI e’s electrified elements, it remains an upmarket large SUV that promises plenty of space, quality and refinement – just like non-hybrid Q7s.
 Focusing on the hybrid aspect, though, the Q7 TFSI e promises strong performance and the potential for relatively low running costs (for its size and weight) thanks to modest CO2 emissions and strong fuel economy.